lukehinds/devsecops_london/README.md

-# DevSecOps London Minder Playalong Session 🎉
+# Minder Playalong Session - Let's secure some all the things! 🎉

+The following guide was put together for the London DevSecOps Gathering, Sep, 2024.

 This session will walk you through setting up a [minder](https://github.com/stacklok/minder) profile, enrolling a provider, registering a repo, and viewing the results of a scan.